Table of divisors

 Plot of the number of divisors of integers from 1 to 1000.
 Highly composite numbers are labelled in bold and superior highly composite numbers are starred.
 In the SVG file, hover over a bar to see its statistics.

 The tables below list all of the divisors of the numbers 1 to 1000.

 A divisor of an integer n is an integer m, for which n/m is again an integer (which is necessarily also a divisor of n).
 For example, 3 is a divisor of 21, since 21/7 = 3 (and therefore 7 is also a divisor of 21).

 If m is a divisor of n, then so is −m.
 The tables below only list positive divisors.

+0 is excluded, given that since every number a can divide into it for a result of 0, it technically has infinitely many divisors.